danekja/dart-sample/server/README.md

         import 'package:redstone_mapper/plugin.dart' as mapper;
         import 'package:redstone_mapper_mongo/manager.dart' as mongo;

+        ///Create db connection pool, open for the whole life of the application
-        _setupDb() {
+        /// replace the <url> with proper connection string _setupDb() {
           var dbManager = new mongo.MongoDbManager("mongodb://localhost/dbname", poolSize: 3);
           app.addPlugin(mapper.getMapperPlugin(dbManager));
         }

     and call the method before `app.start();` in the `main` method.

 ### UI using Jade templating